dannieRope/WRANGLING-AND-CLEANING-OF-FIFA-2021-DATASET/README.md

 # DATA CLEANING PROCESS

-To bring the data into Power Query Editor, head over to the Data tab in Microsoft Excel.
+To bring the data into Power Query Editor, I head over to the Data tab in Microsoft Excel.

 Click on "Get Data" and then select "From File," followed by "From Text/CSV."